EmilyGarredQCA/1701QCA-Assessment1/experiments/experiments.md

 #### Reflection ####

-In this experiment, something new to me was or something I learned was (insert something here).
+In this experiment, something new to me was using the buzzer and the coding program to make tunes.
+As I play piano I tried writing some music on the buzzer and found that it will only play 1 note at a time meaning you cannot write anything with chords.
+Another problem I faced was that the sound couldn't be changed and it alwaysed sounded robotic.
+Despite this it was very simple to make up the circuitry and a fun little tune.

-This experiment could be the basis of a real world application such as (insert something here).
+This experiment could be the basis of a real world application such as a customizable doorbell where you could very easily program any melody you want.
+It could also be a music player in a childrens toy or book.

 ### Experiment name ###